Inheritance and estate taxes

 Strictly speaking, the Portuguese government abolished inheritance tax several years ago, but a stamp duty (Imposto do Selo) may apply instead.
 This applies at a flat rate of 10%.

 The tax only applies to Portuguese assets rather than assets held in other countries.
-Legitimate heirs are exempt from paying the inheritance tax in Portugal.
+Additionally, legitimate heirs are exempt from paying the tax.
 These heirs include a spouse, children, grandchildren, parents, and grandparents.

 Some people may have to pay administration fees, particularly if the heirs are not Portuguese.
 That’s because you must translate and stamp many of your non-Portuguese documents.